gpsingh07331/Rutgers/README.md

 > [M2 US Supply](https://tradingeconomics.com/united-states/money-supply-m2)

 *  The global digital payments market size is expected to from USD 79.3 billion in 2020 to USD 154.1 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 14.2%.
-The digital payments market is expected to grow, owing to the worldwide initiatives for the promotion of digital payments, proliferation of smartphones enabling mCommerce growth, increase in eCommerce sales, and growth in internet penetration.[Global Digital payments](https://www.marketsandmarkets.com/Market-Reports/digital-payment-market-209834053.html)
+The digital payments market is expected to grow, owing to the worldwide initiatives for the promotion of digital payments, proliferation of smartphones enabling mCommerce growth, increase in eCommerce sales, and growth in internet penetration.
+[Global Digital payments](https://www.marketsandmarkets.com/Market-Reports/digital-payment-market-209834053.html)

 * The global cryptocurrency market is projected to grow from $910.3 million in 2021 to $1,902.5 million in 2028 at a CAGR of 11.1% in forecast period, 2021-2028.
 [Global cryptocyurrency market](https://www.fortunebusinessinsights.com/industry-reports/cryptocurrency-market-100149)